Financial-Times/x-dash/components/x-teaser/docs/migration.md

 ## Differences

-The `n-teaser` module provides a set of [Handlebars](https://handlebarsjs.com/) templates to be loaded by the existing Handlebars setup.
+The `n-teaser` module provides a set of [Handlebars](https://handlebarsjs.com/) templates to be loaded by the existing Handlebars setup provided by `n-ui`.
 It includes several [GraphQL](https://graphql.org/) fragments to fetch a range of data from [Next API](https://github.com/Financial-Times/next-api).
-Presenter classes called from inside the templates include logic to provide and formay this data.
+Presenter classes called from inside the templates include logic to find and format this data.

-The `x-teaser` module provides a single configurable component written in [JSX](https://jasonformat.com/wtf-is-jsx/) which may be rendered by any runtime.
-The component contains very little logic and expects the data provided to be directly consumable.
+The `x-teaser` module provides a single configurable component written in [JSX](https://jasonformat.com/wtf-is-jsx/) which may be rendered by any runtime, in The App or FT.com.
+The component contains very little logic and expects the data provided to be consumable without any transformation.

 ## Guide

 ### 1. Install dependencies

-In addition to the `x-teaser` package you will also need to install the `x-handlebars` package which enables `x-` components to be rendered inside your existing templates.
-Both of these modules have a peer dependency on the `x-engine` package so this should be installed too.
+In addition to the `x-teaser` package you will also need to install the `x-handlebars` package which enables `x-` compatible components to be rendered inside your existing templates.
+Both of these modules have a peer dependency on the `x-engine` package so this should be installed now too.

 ```diff
   "dependencies" {